|TuAF F-16s at AE2015 TuAF F-4Es at AE2015 Supporting aircraft RAF at AE2015 USAF at AE2015 Pakistan AF at AE2015 Spanish AF at AE2015 AE2022|

 AE also aims to develop joint and combined operating procedures with its own units and with the attending foreign air forces.
 The TurAF realise that the quality of this training increases with the participation of foreign air forces with their different types of aircraft (DACT - Dissimilar Air Combat Training) and weapons systems.
 Since 2001 14 countries have participated at AE; Belgium, Germany, Italy, Netherlands, Saudi Arabia, United Arab Emirates, United States, France, Israel, Jordan, Pakistan, Qatar, Spain, United Kingdom and NATO with the E-3 AWACS (Airborne Warning And Control System).
 Around 100 aircraft attend each exercise and by 2014 AE had attracted 2,570 aircraft flying a total of 21,873 sorties, demonstrating that this is now one of the World's finest training centres.
 Around four AE exercises a year are held at Konya with usually only one per year involving multiple foreign air forces.

-The AE Training Centre at Konya comprises a Command & Control Centre with the following units under them.
+The AE Training Centre at Konya comprises a Command and Control Centre with the following units under them.
 Squadron Command, 131st AEW (Airborne Early Warning ) Squadron, 132nd Weapons and Tactics Squadron, 135th CSAR (Combat Search and Rescue) and FAC (Forward Air Controller) Squadron, EWT (Electronic Warfare Training) and Training Squadron and the Control Reporting Post.
 The exercise areas are large situated in southern Turkey and the Mediterranean Sea and close to Konya reducing transit time, the two main areas are 180 nautical miles (nm) by 215 nm and the other 140 nm by 75 nm.

 Planning for the complex missions